abutcher/openshift-enterprise-nagios-configs/README.md

 selinux module.
 This sets up our `nagios_openshift_plugin_exec_t` type and tells selinux that it's cool.

-To install this policy, run the following command from the directory it lives in:
+To install this policy, run the following command from the directory `ose-node.te` lives in:
 ```
 make -f /usr/share/selinux/devel/Makefile ose-node.pp; semodule -i ose-node.pp
 ```